 Recognise that an individual's circumstances or feelings towards the situation may change over time, and harassment may start to affect them more than anticipated.
 If they initially decline support services, it's worth checking in and letting them know that help is still available.

-"Being in the media can build credibility with students and colleagues, it can create opportunities in and around policy, it can influence politics, and it can lead to academic collaborations.
+"Being in the media can build credibility with students and colleagues, it can influence politics, and it can lead to academic collaborations.
 It's important that we are supported to continue engaging."